pjechris/Akane/README.md

 ### Smart component

-Smart component represents a component who has a state defining their rendering:
+Smart component represents a component who has a state defining its rendering:

 - State is represented using `ComponentViewModel`.
-- UI is represented using `ComponentView`.
+- UI is represented using `ComponentDisplayable`.

 ### ViewModel